INSCCOIN/PicoBasic/README.md

 A bunch of mmbasic applications for the PicoCalc.

 ## Requirements
-- PicoMite or compatible device
+- PicoCalc or compatible device
 - MMBasic firmware 6.0002+

 ## License